KamaniasFaucet/multicoinlib/multicoinlib_flutter/README.md

 # MultiCoinlib for Flutter

-This package provides flutter support for the [multicoinlib](https://pub.dev/packages/multicoinlib) library for Peercoin and other cryptocoins.
+This package provides flutter support for the [multicoinlib](https://pub.dev/packages/multicoinlib) library for Multicoin and other cryptocoins.
 A `CoinlibLoader` widget is included that must be used when targeting web to ensure the library is ready to be used.